 /Users/myUser/data, you would run the following command:

-domino upload-dataset njablonski/simple-model/main /Users/myUser/data
+domino upload-dataset njablonski/datasets-demo/test /Users/myUser/data

 When finished, click Complete.
 You will then be taken to the Dataset overview where you should see a new Snapshot has been written.
 The new Snapshot will contain exactly those files that were in the folder you uploaded from your local machine.